BIGVl/blogAPI/README.md

     authorId: The ID of the comment author (string, required)
     commentId: The ID of the comment to be deleted (string, required)

-Usage

-To use the comment feature in your application, follow these steps:

-    Import the comment controller methods (postComment, updateComment, deleteComment) into your Express application.
-    Set up the comment routes in your Express application using the provided routes and corresponding controller methods.
-    Add the necessary validation middleware (validateCommentBody, validateCommentToDelete) to ensure the request data is valid.
-    Implement the confirmValidation middleware to handle validation errors.
-    Start your Express server and test the comment feature endpoints using an API testing tool or client.